Photographs by Lindsey Beal, Cat Gwynn & Suzanne Revy

 -- William Carlos Williams

-Selected works by artists Suzanne Revy and Lindsey Beal investigate how the mundane routines of daily life can be magnified to reveal poetry hiding in the ordinary.
+Selected works by artists Lindsey Beal, Cat Gwynn & Suzanne Revy investigate how the mundane routines of daily life can be magnified to reveal poetry hiding in the ordinary.
 The artists abandon traditional notions of photographic capture, utilizing unique tools which change the process of looking, resulting in fresh perspectives on commonplace objects and environments.

 Lindsey Beal is a photo-based artist in Providence, Rhode Island where she teaches at Rhode Island School of Design, Massachusetts College of Art & Design and New Hampshire Institute of Art's MFA program.
 She has a M.F.A. in Photography from the University of Iowa and a Graduate Certificate in Book Arts at the University of Iowa’s Center for the Book.